Great Sankey Primary School

 English

-Elm Tree class will be working extremely hard with their spellings.
+Elm Tree class have been working extremely hard with their spellings.
 This term the children will need to focus on using their spelling strategies and rules consistently to ensure they can spell a variety of the KS1 and KS2 common exception words.
 Please ensure your child is practising on Spelling Frame or using the spelling list from Google Classrooms every day.
 Little and often is the best way!

 KS2 Common exception words.PNGKS1 Common exception words.PNG